PSSGAMER/SuperSexySteam/README.md

 *A modern, powerful GUI application for managing Steam games with GreenLuma integration*

 ## CURRENTLY ON HALT!
-The plan moving forward is the remove the Greenluma dependency to have more control over the project.
+Due to my studies

 </div>